Squareshot blog /

 If you are a CBO immigrant, it will be easier for you to understand how the feature is impacting your campaigns.
 You will have had all the historical data and metrics to compare with.

-For the CBO natives, who are all the Facebook advertisers opening their accounts after February 2020, Facebook campaign budget optimization mode if the only one they will have tried.
-We are looking forward to seeing new tricks from this upcoming generation in a year or two – as their knowledge will be purely CBO-wired.
+For the CBO natives, we are looking forward to seeing new tricks from this upcoming generation in a year or two – as their knowledge will be purely CBO-wired.